wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 I can imagine that validating with synthetic data doesn't sit quite right with many of you.
 So let me show you one more trick that will help you get a more realistic picture of the quality of your solution.

-## Evaluating the RAG pattern with user research sessions
+## Evaluating the RAG pattern with user research

 In the previous section, we validated the RAG pattern through automated testing using synthetic data.
 It's a great start to get the right quality.
 However, it doesn't always match how production will play out.
 But there's a great tool to solve this.